emanuelepesce/epvclust/README.md

 ##Contents

 ### R
 This folder contains the R epvclust package.
-For install it execute the file "install.R" with RStudio ("Devtools" R package is a required dependency).
+To install it execute the file "install.R" with RStudio ("Devtools" R package is a required dependency).

 "install.R" contains also a runnable example.